Pratik-Xig/ETH-AVAX-4TH/README (1).md

 ---

-This README provides a detailed guide to understanding, deploying, and interacting with the `DegenToken` smart contract on the Avalanche blockchain using Hardhat and JavaScript scripts.
+This README provides a detailed guide to understanding, deploying, and interacting with the `DegenToken` smart contract on the Avalanche blockchain using Remix.